kestulka/kestulka/README.md

 Got introduced into programming in 2023 fall and had been lost in a web development journey since🤓 Currently working on building full stack web applications with various frameworks and libraries📚

-- 🔭 I’m currently working on E-Commerce website
+- 📍 Currently working on Web App testing using Cypress🧪
-- 🌱 I’m currently learning React/Typescript
 - 📫 Reach me @ https://www.linkedin.com/in/kestulka

 ### 🧰 Languages and Tools